What is MNP? Know the MNP process and why we need an MNP?

-Old sim card gets deactivated and new sim cards get activated.
+Old sim card gets deactivated, and new sim cards get activated.

 For more details in India, you can visit the TRAI website.

-Routing in the mobile network after MNP:
+Routing of Call and SMS in the mobile network after MNP:

 Before MNP, from a mobile number or MSISDN, the serving operator can be identified.
-From country code and from network code present in MSISDN, a call or SMS can be sent to the serving mobile network operator.
+From country code and network code present in MSISDN, a call or SMS can be sent to the serving mobile network operator.
 For example, if a Vodafone subscriber dials an Airtel New Delhi India subscriber.
 Based on country code, the message for a call first reaches to India, then based on network code call reaches to the Airtel Delhi GMSC.

 After the MNP, a mobile number and network operator don’t have any correlation.
 This leads to maintaining an MNP database.
 When a call or SMS originates, it queries to MNP database.
 Then routes to the serving operator.
 For example, if a subscriber is called, which is now an Airtel subscriber after MNP, before MNP, it was a Vodafone subscriber.
-Call first reaches the Vodafone, then an MNP database lookup is performed and the call is routed to the Airtel.
+Call first reaches the Vodafone, then an MNP database lookup is performed, and the call is routed to the Airtel.